TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 * EBS volumes can be encrypted to protect their data while at rest or as it’s sent back and forth to the EC2 host instance.
 * EBS can manage the encryption keys automatically behind the scenes or use keys that you provide through the AWS Key Management Service (KMS).
+* EBS volumes can be snapshot while the instance is running, unless they're root volumes, which is when the instance has to stop
+* You can change the size and volume type on the fly
+* AMIs can be created from both volumes and snapshots
+* Volumes will be in the same availability zone as the EC2 instance

 #### Instance Store Volumes